gschmutz/bigdata-spark-workshop/10a-data-ingestion-with-dlt/README.md

 docker ps --format "table {{.Names}}\t{{.Status}}" | grep airflow
 ```

-it should show this when ready
+and you should see this when they are ready

 ```bash
 airflow-processor         Up 3 minutes (healthy)